UWHealth/netlify-plugin-jest/README.md

   ```

 3. Make sure to clear the build/deploy cache when you build/redeploy the testing site on Netlify.
 This will pull down a clean copy of the plugin code from the branch/tag/commit specified in the package.json after the `npm install`.

+4. Uninstall the Github sourced npm afterwards if the site is to be used for production purposes.

 ## Future Ideas